Anger Management Therapy

 - Do something about it: Complaining can get things off your chest but often do nothing to change the situation.
 Be a part of the solution to the negativity in your office.
 Be regular with your own work and stick to your deadlines.
 If you need something, follow up with people instead of expecting them to follow up with you.

 Lastly, don't try too hard to change the system.
 You can only control your own life.
 If you see your efforts going to waste, get back to that resume and start sending it out.
+If you wish to discuss about any specific problem, you can consult a Psychologist.

 Dear madam I am currently working as a teacher in international school.
 Sometime the teenage students I feel upset 11th and 12th students the students are more rich how to handle effectively them and I want to lead a happy in each and every minute.